Physician Resource Links

 Maryland Health Care Commission

-Maryland State Board of Physicians- Provides consumer resources to look up a practitioner license, file a complaint or view disciplinary alerts, as well as practitioner resources to download forms, renew a license, update a profile, and obtain licenses verification or criminal history records check.
-Click on the link below to access additional information on the website.
+Maryland Board of Physicians- Provides consumer resources to look up a practitioner license, file a complaint or view disciplinary alerts, as well as practitioner resources to download forms, renew a license, update a profile, and obtain licenses verification or criminal history records check.

 Maryland State Board of Physicians